Kirchlive/LootAlert/README.md

 For bug reports, feature requests, or questions:
 - Create an issue on GitHub
-- Post in the addon discussion thread

 ## Credits

+Developed for the WoW Vanilla community.
+Thanks to everyone who helps testing.
-Created for the WoW Vanilla community.
-Special thanks to all raiders who tested and provided feedback.
+Special thanks to all the raids and those who keep it together.

 ## License